Charged particle motion and radiation in strong electromagnetic fields: Introduction

 where $\Energy_0$ is the energy of the beams, $Q$ is the charge per bunch, and the $\sigma_i$ are the root-mean-square radii of the charge distribution in the directions parallel ($z$) and perpendicular ($x,y$) to the collision axis.
 The normalized amplitude $a_0$ can be obtained by treating the beam field as a half-cycle electromagnetic wave with wavelength $\lambda \simeq 4 \sigma_z$, i.e. $a_0 \simeq 4.5 Q [\text{nC}] / \sigma_\perp [\micron]$, for a round beam with $\sigma_\perp = \sigma_x = \sigma_y$~\cite{delgaudio.prab.2019}.

 Beamstrahlung is viewed as undesirable because it reduces the centre-of-mass energy of the collision and because both the photons themselves, and the secondary electron-positron pairs they can create~\cite{chen.prl.1989}, are additional sources of background.
 In future linear colliders, where the beam energy will exceed $100$~GeV, it can be minimized by the use of long, flat particle beams~\cite{ilc.2013,clic.2016}.
-On the other hand, maximizing $\chi_e$ by the use of round beams could lead to a high-luminosity photon-photon collider~\cite{blankenbecler.prl.1988}, a high-brightness source of photons and secondary electron-positron pairs~\cite{delgaudio.prab.2019}, or facilitate the study of the fully nonperturbative regime of strong-field QED~\cite{yakimenko.prl.2019} (see \cref{sec:RadiativeCorrections}).
-Codes that simulate beam-beam interactions, accounting for the relevant strong-field processes of photon emission and pair creation (see \cref{sec:LCFA}), include \textsc{cain}~\cite{chen.nima.1995}, a successor to \textsc{abel}~\cite{yokoya.nima.1986}, and \textsc{guinea-pig++}~\cite{rimbault.2007}.
+On the other hand, maximizing $\chi_e$ by the use of round beams could lead to a high-luminosity photon-photon collider~\cite{blankenbecler.prl.1988}, a high-brightness source of photons and secondary electron-positron pairs~\cite{delgaudio.prab.2019}, or facilitate the study of the fully nonperturbative regime of SFQED~\cite{yakimenko.prl.2019} (see \cref{sec:RadiativeCorrections}) {and might be more advantageous from the point of view of acceleration in the plasma based colliders \cite{roadmap.doe.2016,alegro.arxiv.2019,alegro.arxiv.2020}.} Codes that simulate beam-beam interactions, accounting for the relevant strong-field processes of photon emission and pair creation (see \cref{sec:LCFA}), include \textsc{cain}~\cite{chen.nima.1995}, a successor to \textsc{abel}~\cite{yokoya.nima.1986}, and \textsc{guinea-pig++}~\cite{rimbault.2007}.